raml-org/raml-spec/versions/raml-10/raml-10.md

     description: A specific job, a member of the jobs collection
 ```

-The OPTIONAL **uriParameters** property, shown in the next example, is used to explicitly specify URI parameters in a [Template URI](#template-uri).
-The value of the uriParameters property is an object, specifically a [properties declaration](#property-declarations), as is the value of the properties object of a type declaration.
+The OPTIONAL **uriParameters** node, shown in the next example, is used to explicitly specify URI parameters in a [Template URI](#template-uri).
+The value of the uriParameters node is a map, specifically a [properties declaration](#property-declarations), as is the value of the properties facet of a type declaration.
 Each property in the declaration object is a **URI parameter declaration**.
 Each property name corresponds to a parameter name in the [Template URI](#template-uri).
 Each property value specifies the URI parameter type as a type name or an inline type declaration.

 Every property in a uriParameters declaration MUST correspond exactly to the name of a URI parameter in the relative URI of the resource.
-All URI parameters in the relative URI do not need to be explicitly specified in the uriParameters property, but those that are not specified MUST be treated as a URI parameter of type string and required.
+All URI parameters in the relative URI do not need to be explicitly specified in the uriParameters node, but those that are not specified MUST be treated as a URI parameter of type string and required.

-Like the [baseUriParameters root property](#base-uri-and-base-uri-parameters), the version parameter is a reserved parameter name in the uriParameters properties declaration.
-The version parameter value corresponds to the value of the version root-level property.
+Like the [baseUriParameters root node](#base-uri-and-base-uri-parameters), the version parameter is a reserved parameter name in the uriParameters properties declaration.
+The version parameter value corresponds to the value of the version root-level node.

 The following example shows two top-level resources, /user and /users, and a nested resource specified by its [Template URI](#template-uri), /{userId}.
 The URI parameter, userId, is explicitly declared and given a description and an integer type.